 The three videos below are less than 5 minutes in total and should explain everything you need to know about using our products in the most effective way possible.
 We recommend that you watch all three videos, then read the detailed text guide at the bottom of this page.
-If using a Dagger system, the two videos on 'How to Work a Legend Popping Cork' will be more helpful than the top video.

 Our guide to rigging and using the legend popping cork: